 Kinjal Parikh

-I am a third year PhD student studying at the University of Toronto advised by Prof. David I.W.
+I am a PhD student at the University of Toronto, advised by Prof. David I.W.
 Levin.
-My research area is computer graphics and I am interested in geometry processing, and physics inspired animation.
+My research area is computer graphics, and I am interested in creating tools that enable intuitive authoring and manipulation of visual content.

-Currently, I am interning with Prof. Alec Jacobson, and Dr. Danny Kaufman at Adobe Research, where I am working on physics inspired animation of text.
+Previously, I have interned with Prof. Alec Jacobson, and Dr. Danny Kaufman at Adobe Research, where I worked on developing a differentiable framework for designing and editing text in variable fonts.

 Email / CV / Twitter / Github